MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

    * Name (string) - The name of the file that was saved.
    * userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.

-#### Option 2
+### SaveAudioAssetToRobot (Audio File)
+Saves an audio file to Misty.
+Maximum size is 3 MB.

+Endpoint: POST {robot-ip-address}/api/audio

-**Note:** To use this option, make sure to set the `content-type` in the header of the POST call to [`multipart/form-data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#multipartform-data).
+**Note:** Make sure to set the `content-type` in the header of the POST call to [`multipart/form-data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#multipartform-data).
 Uploading files to Misty this way does _not_ work with JQuery’s AJAX, but does work with XHR (XMLHttpRequest).

 Parameters
 - File (object) - The audio file to save to Misty.
 This command accepts all audio format types, however Misty currently cannot play OGG files.
 - FileName (string) - Optional.
 The name the file will have on Misty.
 Must include the file type extension.
 If unspecified, the audio file will be saved with the same name as the source file.
 - ImmediatelyApply (boolean) - Optional.
-True or False.
-Specifies whether Misty immediately plays the audio file.
+A value of `true` tells Misty to immediately play the uploaded audio file, while a value of `false` tells Misty not to play the file.
 - OverwriteExisting (boolean) - Optional.
-True or False.
-Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.
+A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
+A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.

 Return Values
 - Result (array) - An array of information about the audio file, with the following fields:
   - name (string) - The name of the file that was saved.
   - userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.

 ## Locomotion